Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ```

 ## Key concepts
-This starter allows you to securely manage and tightly control your certificates by using Azure Key Vault or side-load certificates by supplying them as part of the application.
+This starter allows you to securely manage and tightly control your certificates by using Azure Key Vault or load certificates as classpath certificates by supplying them as part of the application.

 ## Examples
 ### Server side SSL